These pharmacy programs are available for members.

 If you have coverage through Blue Cross and Blue Shield of Montana, vaccinations may be covered under the medical benefit or the prescription drug benefit, based on your plan.
 Select vaccines can be conveniently administered at a pharmacy near you.
 These vaccines can help protect you from illnesses such as the flu, pneumonia, shingles, hepatitis B, meningitis, HPV, tetanus, diphtheria and pertussis.

 To learn more about which vaccines are available under your plan for you and your covered family members, check your benefit materials for details and any necessary copays.
-Or, you can call the phone number listed on your member ID card.

 More information is available in the pharmacy vaccine program member flier.